-What Are Variable Products in WooCommerce?
+What is a Variable Product in WooCommerce?

 Variable products in WooCommerce lets you create specific products that have multiple variations, for example, different colors, sizes, prices, and other data.
 When you create them, you will apply attributes, terms and variations to your products, as well as add specific images for each variation.
 T-shirt products are a good example of of a variable product in WooCommerce.